pindri/ODMC_exam/report/report.md

 ## XSD

 An implementation of the proposed model can result in XSDs with varying degrees of flexibility.
-[EBUcore XSD](https://www.ebu.ch/metadata/schemas/EBUCore/ebucore.xsd) provides extreme flexibility and can handle both audio and visual broadcasting resources.
-Such great flexibility (a necessity, given the wide range of resources EBUcore is able to descrive) is deemed not to provide enough structure for this particular project.
+[EBUCore XSD](https://www.ebu.ch/metadata/schemas/EBUCore/ebucore.xsd) provides extreme flexibility and can handle both audio and visual broadcasting resources.
+Such great flexibility (a necessity, given the wide range of resources EBUCore is able to descrive) is deemed not to provide enough structure for this particular project.
 At the opposite side of the spectrum a strictly hierarchical XSD, where each document must contain "releases" made of "recordings", might lead to a overly strict model implementation (in this case, a RDB implementation would provably serve the aim of this project better).

 Drawing from the considerations of the previous paragraph, the proposed XSD should: